AlibabaCloudDocs/ros/intl.en-US/Resource Types/RDS/ALIYUN::RDS::PrepayDBInstance.md

 |VpcId|String|No|No|The ID of the VPC.|None|
 |ConnectionMode|String|No|No|The connection mode of the instance.|Default value: Safe.
 Valid values: -   Standard: the standard mode.

-**Note:** If you create an instance that runs SQL Server 2012, SQL Server 2016, or SQL Server 2017, you must set this parameter to Standard.
+**Note:** If you create an instance that runs SQL Server 2012, SQL Server 2016, or SQL Server 2017, you can set this parameter only to Standard.

 -   Safe: the database proxy mode.